Core Content: Workloads & Expectations

 - Consensus timing misconfigured (CONSENSUS_SLOT_TIME too high)

-- Insufficient validators (need >= 2 for BFT consensus)
+- Insufficient nodes (need >= 2 for BFT consensus)

 - Duration too short (nodes still syncing)